rkourdis/trajopt/README.md

 - **Loading of a solution as an initial guess**: A low frequency solution can be interpolated via simple knot repetition and provided as an initial guess to a higher frequency problem

 - **HDF5 export**: A trajectory can be exported to .hdf5 to be executed on hardware (using [solo12_tools](https://github.com/rkourdis/solo12_tools))

+## Backstory

+One day, I asked myself:

+> _If Boston Dynamics can make their robots do backflips, why can't I?_ 🤔

+... so I set out to build a quadruped 🤖.
+A few months later, with the quadruped at hand, I still had no clue _how_ to do the backflip.

+This code is the _how_.

+### Resources

+I learned about *offline trajectory optimization* from:

+- The excellent paper by Matthew Kelly: [`Transcription Methods for Trajectory Optimization`](https://epubs.siam.org/doi/10.1137/16M1062569)

+- The paper by Posa et al.: [`A Direct Method for Trajectory Optimization of Rigid Bodies Through Contact`](https://groups.csail.mit.edu/robotics-center/public_papers/Posa13.pdf)

+- My friend, [Henrique](https://ferrolho.github.io/), who's been doing [very](https://www.youtube.com/watch?v=5uF3VqgjiVE), [cool](https://www.youtube.com/watch?v=1M32AHuuDhI), [things](https://x.com/hferrolho/status/1827764537119916188) with robots for a long time

 ## Getting Started